AnuragBambardekar/AnuragBambardekar/README.md

 ---

-- 🔭 I’m currently working on my Master's thesis.
+- 🔭 I’m currently working at Molex as a Systems Engineer.
-- 🌱 I’m also learning Data Structures & Algorithms and GNU Radio.
+- 🌱 I’m also working on & learning state-of-the-art Smart Building Systems.
 - 👯 I’m interested to collaborate on projects (Full Stack, ML).
-- 🤔 I’m looking for help with GNU Radio.
+- 🤔 I’m looking for help with DevOps & Hardware Troubleshooting & HAM Radio.
 - 💬 Ask me about my research, SimpleScalar and 365 Days of Python.
 - ⚡ Fun fact: I can eat Chicken Schezwan Fried Rice Everyday and I won't get bored. 😋